Offer in Compromise

 No two cases are identical, but patterns repeat.
 Talk to one of our Enrolled Agents to find out which programs apply to your situation.

-An Offer in Compromise is filed on Form 656 with a detailed financial statement (Form 433-A or 433-B) that documents every asset, source of income, and allowable monthly expense.
+A tax debt settlement with the IRS is filed on Form 656 with a detailed financial statement (Form 433-A or 433-B) that documents every asset, source of income, and allowable monthly expense.
 The IRS uses that packet to calculate your Reasonable Collection Potential, then compares it to the amount you offered.
 If your offer is at or above that number, the IRS has a formula-based reason to accept.

 You choose how to pay an accepted offer: a lump sum (20 percent down, then the balance in five or fewer payments) or a periodic payment plan spread over the remaining months of the collection statute.
 The IRS charges a $205 application fee and requires the initial payment up front, though low-income applicants can qualify for a waiver of both.